 Two main categories: infectious gangrene (which includes necrotising fasciitis and gas gangrene) and ischaemic gangrene (which can arise from arterial or venous obstruction).

-Risk factors include diabetes, smoking, atherosclerosis, renal disease, drug and alcohol abuse, malignancy, trauma or abdominal surgery, contaminated wounds, malnutrition, hypercoagulable states, and prolonged use of tourniquets.
+Risk factors include diabetes, smoking, atherosclerosis, renal disease, drug and alcohol abuse, malignancy, trauma or abdominal surgery, contaminated wounds, malnutrition, hypercoagulable states, prolonged use of tourniquets, and community-acquired MRSA.

 Successful treatment of infectious gangrene requires early recognition and a combination of aggressive surgical debridement, appropriate intravenous antibiotics, and intensive supportive care.